aprzn123/TheThirdCan/docs/third_fourth.md

 `fourth.GetUserToken()` Get the user's token if they are logged in if authentication is required.
 Should be used sparingly.

+`fourth.SaveAvatar(id, data, isActive = false)` Saves an avatar. `id` is the current user's ID; `data` is the image data; `isActive` determines whether the avatar is set as active after saving.
+Returns a Promise containing the response of the API call.

 ### Utility Functions

 #### `fourth.Alert(title, content, buttons)`